deeppavlov/DeepPavlov/docs/intro/quick_start.rst

         model = train_model(<config_path>, download=True)

-    * ``download=True`` downloads pretrained model, therefore the pretrained model will be, first, loaded and then train (optional).
+    * ``download=True`` downloads pretrained model, therefore the pretrained model will be, first, loaded and then trained (optional).

     Dataset will be downloaded regardless of whether there was ``-d`` flag or not.